 Braun Memorial Symposium

 One of the Law School's annual signature events, the Belle R. & Joseph H. Braun Memorial Symposia honor the legacy of Joseph H. Braun (JD 1918) and his wife, Belle.
-The first event was held as a lecture in 1989, the year of Mr. Braun's passing.
+The first event was held as a lecture in 1989, the year of Mr. Braun's passing, before becoming a formal series.
 The series has since evolved into a robust annual symposium format, featuring distinguished panels and prominent speakers, that tackles some of society's most consequential topics, including constitutional law, criminal law, environmental law, human rights, and more.

 Since the first lecture, the Law School’s Braun Memorial Symposium has addressed outstanding and timely topics of importance to attorneys, faculty, and students.
 As an alumnus and representative of the Belle R. & Joseph H. Braun Fund, I’m proud that the Law School has always devoted the Braun funds to such major areas of impact.Braun Fund Representative|